Docs / Guides / How to Create a Where-to-Buy Page from Distributor Reports

 You'll need a Storepoint account.
 If you don't have one yet, start a free trial and follow the Quick Start Guide.

-Step 1: Import Your Retailers
+Step 1: Import Your Retailer Data

 Name Address